 1. PRICE- If it seems too good to be true, it probably is.
 Reputable breeders don't sell their puppies cheap because it really does take a lot of time and money to breed quality puppies.
-I understand that people are on a budget, but if you find a cheap puppy, just know the person who bred them has to cut many costs somewhere in order to make a profit.
+I understand that people are on a budget, but if you find a cheap puppy, just know the person who bred them has to cut costs somewhere in order to make a profit.
 Breeding is definitely NOT cheap if you’re doing it the responsible way.

 3. GOOGLE—Do a Google search of the breeder or kennel to see if anything negative comes up.
 You can also copy and paste a section of wording from their website into the search bar.
 This might bring up another legitimate website they plagiarized from.